AJRubio-Montero/o3api/docs/source/o3ascode.rst

 .. automodule:: o3as

-O3as REST API provides access to O3as (Ozone assessment) data for plotting.
+O3as REST API provides access to O3as (Ozone assessment) data for plotting and high-level analysis.
 The API leverages `Swagger <https://swagger.io/>`_, `Flask <https://pypi.org/project/Flask/>`_, and `Connexion <https://pypi.org/project/connexion/>`_.